Gaussian process regression software

 13 GPFlow

-GPflow (Matthews et al. 2016) (using tensorflow) is an option.
-The GPflow docs includes the following clarification of its genealogy.
+GPflow (Matthews et al. 2016) (using TensorFlow) is an option.
+The GPflow docs include the following clarification of its genealogy.

 GPflow has origins in GPy…, and much of the interface is intentionally similar for continuity (though some parts of the interface may diverge in future).
 GPflow has a rather different remit from GPy though: